brummm/real-time-chat-backend/README.md

 # Real Time Chat Backend
-Real time chat API using socket.io (WIP)
+Real time chat API using socket.io

 ## How to run
 ### DEV